namshi/namshi.github.com/source/_posts/2014-10-30-a-year-and-a-half-journey-with-namshi-tech.markdown

 categories: [farewell, namshi, tech]
 ---

-Today, I bed farewell to the team and the culture that introduced me to software development.
+Today, I bade farewell to the team and the culture that introduced me to software development.
 A year and six months have passed since I landed my first job straight out of college as a Junior Software Engineer at Namshi where I had the great, the average and the bad days.
 I must admit, time has passed super fast.